Factors to Keep in Mind

 Responsibilities

-Living off-campus is a big responsibility.
-Not only are you in charge of upkeeping the home, but rental homes often require yard upkeep, as well.
-Unlike living in a Residential Community, repairs can take longer because there is not a property manager on site; be sure to get information from the owner of the house on what to do in case repairs are needed quickly.
+Unlike living in the Residential Community, repairs can take longer because there is not a property manager on site.
+Be sure to get information from the owner of the house on what to do in case repairs are needed quickly.